Graduate FAQs

 What are the annual tuition and fees?

 The university posts current tuition and fees online.
-In fall 2013, most matriculating students will receive full tuition waivers for their first five years in the program.
+In fall 2024, matriculating students will receive full tuition waivers for their first five years in the program.
 Tuition waivers are usually based on stipend support, so advanced graduate students may be eligible for waivers beyond the fifth year if funding is available.

 What kind of financial aid is provided?